FREQUENTLY ASKED QUESTIONS:

 If an IAR earns more than 12 CE credits in a year, can he or she carry the excess credits over to the next year?

-No. While an IAR may take more than 12 credits in a single year to satisfy a previous year’s deficiency, the IAR may not carry forward excess credits into a subsequent year.
+No. An IAR who completes more CE credits than are required for the year may not carry forward excess credits into a subsequent year.

 Can an IAR complete the same CE course more than once?

 IAR CE tracking in CRD will include duplicate courses in the course transcript section if reported, but duplicate courses will not count toward the IAR CE requirement, even if completed in a subsequent year.
-However, a duplicate course that has been updated with new content and a new course number will provide the IAR with CE credit for that course.
+Each course must have a unique course identification number in order for an IAR to receive credit.

 What if an IAR changes firms mid-year?